 Rahmat Gul / AP, file

-Female Afghan National Army soldiers at a graduation ceremony in Kabul on June 15.
+Female soldiers of Afghan National Army observe a graduation ceremony in Kabul, Afghanistan, Saturday, June 15, 2013.

 KABUL, Afghanistan -- Women across Afghanistan risk being unable to vote in next year's presidential elections because of a severe shortage of female members of the security forces, the country's election monitor said on Wednesday.